Databricks as a target

 - A Premium plan or a higher tier for your Databricks account.

-- You must be able to set up IAM roles, IAM policies, and S3 buckets in AWS.
+- You must set up IAM roles, IAM policies, and S3 buckets in AWS.

 - Create your first metastore and attach a Workspace.